-Meet Denmark's Latest Batch of Extremist Groups
+Meet Denmark's Latest Batch Of Extremist Groups

 The people behind the report are incompetent fools.
 They don’t know anything about us.
 Or what they’re talking about in general.
 We have never been caught doing anything illegal.
 That we’re now being likened to DNSB is incomprehensible to us.
 They’re slandering us, but we’re used to that from the left wing power elite.
 Nonetheless, they messed up again.

-Extremist according to SFI because: They arranged a protest where Osama Bin Laden was celebrated, chanting “death to the cartoonist”.
+Extremist according to SFI because: They arranged a protest where Osama Bin Laden was celebrated.
+Chanting “death to the cartoonist” at the same protest.
 Threatening the Muslim cast of the satire tv-show Det Slører Stadig.
 Having members arrested for links to terrorism.

 What are you working towards?